 Pre-K3 & Pre-K4

-The early education preschool program at St. Mark School is designed for children ages two through four.
+The early education preschool program at St. Mark School is designed for children ages three through four.
 The underlying instruction strategy at our Catholic school offers a unique balance between teacher-guided and open-ended learning opportunities.
 The combination of this organized and free-play approach is intended to provide opportunities for your child to interact, explore, and relate successfully to his or her environment.

 The preschool program uses a multi-sensory hands-on learning approach to teach fine motor skills, auditory and visual learning using center time, books, songs, technology, and art.
 Free play, story time, show and tell, music, crafts, and outdoor play fill the students’ day.
 Children attend prayer services, participate in community service projects and are provided many cultural arts activities.

 Parents are confident in knowing their children are being educated in a comfortable and nurturing environment that provides an educational curriculum that allows children to achieve their highest potential.

 Early Education Subject Areas:

 Found below is a listing of the areas of study with example content and essential skills.